cairo-book/cairo-book/src/ch200-introduction.md

 Sierra to machine code compilation, including JIT and AOT, for executing Cairo programs.

-Even though the high-level flow of both VMs is similar, their actual architectures are extremely different: the instruction set, the memory model, Cairo non-determinism and the output.
+Even though the high-level flow of both VMs is similar, their actual architectures are extremely different: the instruction set, the memory model, Cairo's non-determinism and the output.

 [cairo-native]: https://github.com/lambdaclass/cairo_native